chrisvrose/jack/README.md

 ## How do I get set up?

 1. Setup python.
 Sorry, no explanation on that, as there are so many different ways to do so.
+If you're on Windows, **do not forget** to add python and pip, etc to the PATH during installation

 2. Download the code with git:
     * By git:
 `git clone https://bitbucket.org/tose-project/tose-app` (Recommended)
     * By downloading src: [Click here and then 'Download Repository'](https://bitbucket.org/tose-project/tose-app/downloads).
 Extract it.

 3. Run `pip install -r requirements.txt`.
 This will install all dependencies.
-If you get an error like pip is not installed whatever blah, use `pip3 install -r requirements.txt`. _Note: Needs Administrator Command Prompt in Windows.
+If you get an error like pip is not installed whatever blah, use `pip3 install -r requirements.txt`.
+If you're in Windows, run the `setup.py` file. _Note: Needs Administrator Command Prompt in Windows.
 Prefix `sudo` (Or `sudo -H` if asked to) in Linux._

 ## Usage